sensu/sensu-docs/content/sensu-go/6.5/operations/maintain-sensu/migrate.md

 ---

 This guide includes general information for migrating your Sensu instance from Sensu Core and Sensu Enterprise to Sensu Go.
-For instructions and tools to help you translate your Sensu configuration from Sensu Core and Enterprise to Sensu Go, review the [Sensu Translator project][18] and our [blog post about check configuration upgrades with the Sensu Go sandbox][25].
+For instructions and tools to help you translate your Sensu configuration from Sensu Core and Enterprise to Sensu Go, review the [Sensu Translator project][18].

 {{% notice note %}}
 **NOTE**: The information in this guide applies to Sensu Enterprise as well as Sensu Core, although we refer to "Sensu Core" for brevity.